accordproject/cicero-word-add-in-deprecated/README.md

 1. Clone this repo using Git.
 2. Open a Node.js command prompt in the root folder of the project.
 2. Run `npm install` to install all dependencies.
-3. Run `npm start` to start the project.
+3. Run `export HTTPS=true && npm start` to start the project.
 A browser window opens showing a partial UI.
 4. To see the full UI, open Word and sideload the manifest.

 ```